PRiesebos/QCPipeline/README.md

 # Quality Control pipeline for genotype data using Nextflow.

-Pipeline made in colleboration with Orfeas Gkourlias for my UMCG genetics department internship.
+Pipeline made in collaboration with Orfeas Gkourlias for my UMCG genetics department internship.

 ## This pipeline uses the following nextflow.config:
 ```